XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

     - Optionally, a gateway can take additional steps to separate normal user funds from funds backing the gateway's Ripple issuances.
 For example, a cryptocurrency exchange can create a separate wallet to hold the funds allocated to Ripple.
 This provides publicly-verifiable proof to customers that the gateway is solvent.
 - ACME must have a Ripple account.
 Our best practices recommend actually having at least two accounts: a "cold wallet" account to issue currency, and one or more "hot wallet" accounts that perform day-to-day transactions.
 See [Hot and Cold Wallets](#hot-and-cold-wallets) for more information.
 - Alice must create a trustline from her Ripple address to ACME's issuing (cold wallet) account.
 She can do this from any Ripple client (such as [Ripple Trade](https://www.rippletrade.com/) as long as she knows ACME's account address or Ripple Name.
-- ACME must create a user interface for Alice to deposit funds from ACME into Ripple.
+- ACME must create a user interface for Alice to send funds from ACME into Ripple.
     - In order to do this, ACME needs to know Alice's Ripple address.
-ACME can have Alice input her Ripple addresss as part of the deposit interface, or ACME can require Alice to input and verify her Ripple address in advance.
+ACME can have Alice input her Ripple addresss as part of the interface, or ACME can require Alice to input and verify her Ripple address in advance.

-### Deposit Precautions ###

-We recommend the following precautions when handling deposits:

-- Protect yourself against reversible deposits.
-Ripple payments are irreversible, but many electronic money systems like credit cards or PayPal are not.
-Scammers can abuse this to take their fiat money back after receiving Ripple issuances.
-- Follow the guidelines for [reliable transaction submission](#reliable-transaction-submission) when processing deposits.

-## Withdrawals from Ripple to Gateway ##
+## Sending from Ripple to Gateway ##

 A withdrawal from Ripple means moving funds from the Ripple-backed balance at a gateway into a user account in response to receiving a Ripple payment.